 However, as VPN service is made as easy as possible to use, reading config file and certificates are done from the same directory where VPN Service is running.

-So, simple solution is just to create multiple directories where each one contains VPN Service, config file and TLS certificates if used.
+So, a simple solution is just to create multiple directories where each one contains VPN Service, config file and TLS certificates if used.

 Please don't forget to use different listening ports and open redirections on your router / firewall for each of them.